-A key way to staying out of debt is to not spend more money when you receive more money.
+A key way to staying out of debt is not to spend more money when you receive more money.
 Get a raise or bonus at work?
-Bank that extra money or invest it into your retirement.
+Bank that extra money or invest it for your retirement.

 Oftentimes, folks receive a raise at work and use that extra money to buy flashier things, or in short, to consume more.
 There’s nothing wrong with buying yourself something nice once in a while, but be wary of letting your lifestyle expenses creep up with your income.

 This is called “lifestyle creep.”
 It’s when people’s lifestyle choices get more and more expensive as they make more and more money.
 The danger to this is that if your income is ever gone (loss of a job, for example), you’ll be suddenly living a lifestyle you can’t support.